The Sussex Guild

 If you decide to go ahead with an application, simply return your form plus the fee of £15.00, at which point arrangements will be made to view 6 – 12 pieces of your work.
 The more ‘evidence’ you can present, the easier it will be for the committee to make an informed decision.
 Support materials such as CVs, photographic prints/slides, sketchbooks and any other form of visual materials should be included.
 (CD Roms are not really applicable, as we do not have appropriate computer facilities at the Selection Meeting.)

-- Download the application form and related information.
+Download the application form and related information and follow the instructions.

 If you are invited to join The Sussex Guild, membership is provisional for a year, during which time you are expected to exhibit with the Guild on two occasions.
 At the end of the year the selection committee either: